Cuddlehorn/pfQuest-epoch/README.md

 This project is licensed under a custom license that allows personal use and GitHub forks only.
 Redistribution or rehosting elsewhere is not permitted.
 See the [LICENSE](LICENSE) file for details.

 ## Special Thank You
+- Bennylavaa: for all the hard work he put into pfquest-epoch.
 - Shagu: for making the base addon and creating pfQuest-turtle which this is based off of.
 - snifflewow: for the auto release workflow idea as well as the cleaned up readme documentation.
 - Exuria: for their countless hours spent contrubuting.